briancmorrison/brian_data606/proposal.md

 * **Stacking Classifier** - Use [Lazy Predict](https://lazypredict.readthedocs.io/en/latest/) to fit multiple simple classification models to the dataset, selecting the top five highest performing models to aggregate into a final stacked model.
 Then, experiment with both Logistic Regression and XGBoost as final classifiers within the model to assign decisive predictions about classes.
 *  **Deep Learning Model** - Use [Keras](https://keras.io/) to build a simple neural network capable of binary classification, with a flattening input layer and no more than five subsequent dense layers.
 Potential to incorporate transfer learning by introducing a pretrained network to the dataset and adjusting its final output.

-While the proposed models are relatively straightforward, I would also like to experiment with performing dimensionality reduction on the breadth of included features to enhance model performance.
-Specifically, given the diminished weight of the target class - or significantly lower presence of fraudulent transactions relative to legitimate transactions - I would like to experiment with approaches to minority class augmentation.
-Additionally, leveraging other approaches to dimensionality reduction, such as principal components analysis, is something I would like to include as a method for tuning out noise and boosting the training and testing performance of the model (reducing overfit potential).
+Given the diminished weight of the target class - or significantly lower presence of fraudulent transactions relative to legitimate transactions - I will also experiment with approaches to minority class augmentation, such as X.

 ### Considerations